-1. Unless otherwise noted, all specifications in this table apply to all processor frequencies.
+1. Unless otherwise noted, all specifications in this table apply to all processor frequencies and cache sizes.

-- 2. Not 100% tested.
-Specified by design characterization. - 3.
-All AC timings for the TAP signals are referenced to the TCK signal at 0.5 \ VCC at the processor pins.
-All TAP signal timings (TMS, TDI, etc) are referenced at 0.5 \ $V{CC}$ at the processor pins.
+2. Not 100% tested.
+Specified by design characterization.

+3. All AC timings for the TAP signals are referenced to the TCK signal at GTLREF at the processor pins.
+All TAP signal timings (TMS, TDI, etc) are referenced at GTLREF at the processor pins.

 4. Rise and fall times are measured from the 20% to 80% points of the signal swing.

-5. Referenced to the rising edge of TCK.
-6. Referenced to the falling edge of TCK
+- Referenced to the rising edge of TCK.

+Referenced to the falling edge of TCK.

+Referenced to the falling edge of TCK.

-- 7. TRST# must be held asserted for 2 TCK periods to guarantee that it is recognized by the processor.
-8. Specification for a minimum swing defined between TAP $V{T+}$ to $V{T-}$ .
-This assumes a minimum edge rate of 0.5V/ns. - 9.
-It is recommended that TMS be asserted while TRST# is being deasserted.
+TRST# must be held asserted for 2 TCK periods to be guarantee that it is recognized by the processor.

+Specification for a minimum swing defined between TAP VT. to VT+.
+This assumes a minimum edge rate of 0.5V/ns.

+9. It is recommended that TMS be asserted while TRST# is being deasserted.

-Table 18.
+Table 19.
 SMBus Signal Group AC Specifications